Multiple levies on Wayne County ballot

 “Some people rely heavily on the library not only for entertainment purposes of the books, but as their only source of internet usage or ability to use a computer,” he said.

-The Wayne County Heath Department Levy, again, provides funding for general operation of the facility.
+The Wayne County Heath Department levy provides funding for general operation of the facility.

 “Who could doubt the need to continue funding our health departments in a time like now?” he said.
 “Our group has done a fantastic job not only keeping everyone informed but as safe as they can during this pandemic.”